-A cutline is specific for each input file - so the parameter should be used after a filename (see section MapTiler Command Structure).
+A pixel-based cutline (-cutline) is specific for each input file - so the parameter should be used after a filename (see section MapTiler Command Structure).
+A cutline with geocoordinates (-cutline_proj) can be used for multiple files, if it is specified before the first input file.